AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/SystemUnitClassTypeExtensions/AddNewInternalElement.md

 SystemUnitClassTypeExtensions.AddNewInternalElement Method
 ==========================================================
-AutomationML 2.1 APICreates a new InternalElement and inserts it after the last InternalElement of the parent if the elementName is unique among the child's.
+Creates a new InternalElement and inserts it after the last InternalElement of the parent if the elementName is unique among the child's.
 The ChangeMode is set to the Value 'Create'

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)